cjbackman/cjbackman.com/content/on/migrating-a-promotions-engine.md

 | They share code since both interface with our e-commerce backbone, commercetools. | Promotions are business-critical to Emma and will be managed by a dedicated team in the future.      |
 | They are part of the same workflow, thus communicate extensively.                 | To be able to deploy independently, without being coupled to the release cycles of the Checkout API. |

-We ended up decided for a separate service as we identified the need to deploy independently to be the most critical factor in this project, as we optimized for minimizing time-to-market.
+We ended up deciding on a separate service as we identified the need to deploy independently to be the most critical factor in this project, as we optimized for minimizing time-to-market.

 ### Checkout API v2